Torch relay among final hurdles for postponed Tokyo Olympics - WHIZ News

 Q: Are these Olympics snake-bitten?

 A: It’s hard to recall one that has been more troubled.
-And recall that Rio de Janeiro in 2016 and Sochi in 2014 had massive problems.
+And remember that Rio de Janeiro in 2016 and Sochi in 2014 had massive problems.

 Ironically, IOC President Thomas Bach said Tokyo was the best-ever prepared Olympics until the pandemic hit.
 And, despite the problems, Japan is one of the few countries that could pull this off.